1985

 lazy, relying on formulas."[39]

-He obviously found the recording session so unbearable that he disappeared
+Martin obviously found the recording sessions so unbearable that he

-for a week, what aroused wild speculations.
-(Primarily in teen-magazines.)
+disappeared for a week, which aroused wild speculations, primarily in teen-magazines.

-there's a lot of stress and I've been moving house as well."
-(He moved back
+on recently, there's a lot of stress and I've been moving house as well."

 almost did at one point when we were recording the last album.
 I was moving